ksukhorukov/RandomNumbers/README.md

 For instance you don't have access to your computer and have only a pen and a piece of paper.

+### Method 1

+If you know the current date then write it down on paper, e.g. 31.12.23 If you have clocks then write down the exact value that you see on the clocks, e.g. 04:51:45

+Concatenate two values: '31' + '12' + '23' + '04' + '51' + '45'

+Result is: 311223045145

+It will be random number by itself but if you want to get the number in some diapasone then perform modulus division.

+For instance if you want to get the random number somewhere between 1 and 33 inclusively then do the following operation in order to get it:

+311223045145 % 33 = 1

+The result will be a random number.
+In this case it equals to 1.

 # [EOF]